joeygaas/JW-Assistant/README.md

 	TODO :
 		- modify the booksList.json file in the resources
+		- add library.html page title and finish BookController
-		- add code to the BookController
+		- add icons in the side-menu left items